ozancaglayan/jupyterhub-installation/README.md

 # conda install -n py27 anaconda
 ```

+If you would like to change your default environment to `py27` just modify `/etc/profile.d/anaconda.sh` and set the PATH to `/opt/anaconda3/envs/py27/bin`.

 Install python 2.7 kernel for serving python2 notebooks as well:
 ```
 # source activate py27